-All possession and monthly processing limits, as specified in the CNSC facility operating licence were met.
+All possession and processing limits, as specified in the CNSC facility operating licence were met.
 Production data is proprietary and is provided separately to the CNSC in Appendix A.

-Production shutdowns were scheduled periodically throughout the year for engineering projects, equipment maintenance and continuous improvements.
-In the reporting period, there were four weeks of production shutdown including one week in the first quarter, two and a half weeks in the third quarter and one week in the fourth quarter.
+Production shutdowns were scheduled throughout the year for engineering projects, equipment maintenance and continuous improvements.
+Shutdowns in the reporting period included one week in the first quarter, three weeks in the third quarter, and one week in the fourth quarter.